Ada-Developers-Academy/ada-learn-workshop/02-creating-a-lesson/01-learn-markdown.md

 ## Exercise

 With your partner create a couple of Questions in your markdown documents.
 Then publish the material on Learn and view them in the LMS.

+## Special File Types

+You can create other content types by following naming conventions.

+*  Use the extension `.instructor.md` to make a file that is only visible to instructors.
+*  Use the extension `.checkpoint.md` to make an assessment.
+*  Use the file extension `.hidden.md` to make a file that starts out hidden and can be made visible later.
+*  Use the file extension `.resource.md` to make a files that is accessible to students but not included in the left navigation.